Note to Applicants:

 (a) If You Send Your Application by Mail.

 You must mail the original and two copies on or before the deadline date.
 Mail your application to: U.S. Department of Education, Application Control Center, Attention: (CFDA# (84.293B), 7th and D Streets, SW., Room 3633, Regional Office Building 3, Washington, DC 20202-4725.

 You must show one of the following as proof of mailing:

 (1) A legibly dated U.S. Postal Service postmark.

 (2) A legible mail receipt with the date of mailing stamped by the U.S. Postal Service.

 (3) A dated shipping label, invoice, or receipt from a commercial carrier.

 (4) Any other proof of mailing acceptable to the Secretary.

-(c) If an application is mailed through the U.S. Postal Service, the Secretary does not accept either of the following as proof of mailing:
+If you mail an application through the U.S. Postal Service, we do not accept either of the following as proof of mailing:

 (1) A private metered postmark.